thephpleague/csv/docs/9.0/reader/record-mapping.md

 }
 ```

-To complete the feature 2 static methods are provided if you only need to denormalization once,
+To complete the feature two (2) static methods are provided if you only need denormalization once.
-`Denormalizer::assign` will automatically use the `array` keys as property names.
-Whereas,
+`Denormalizer::assign` will automatically use the `array` keys as property names whereas,
 you still need to give the property list to `Denormalizer::assignAll` to allow the class
 to work with any given iterable structure of `array`.